 Sinah Theres Kloß

-I'm a social anthropologist and research group leader at the Bonn Center for Dependency and Slavery Studies (BCDSS), University of Bonn, Germany.
-My main research areas are the anthropology of religion; body politics and embodiment; material culture studies; tattooing, clothing and dress; transnational migration; and Postcolonial and Southern theory.
-My regional focus is on the Caribbean, especially Guyana and Suriname, but I also specialize in the transcultural flows between India and the Caribbean.
+I'm a social and cultural anthropologist, acting as a visiting professor of Anthropology of the Americas at the University of Bonn, Germany.
+My main research areas are the anthropology of reproduction, medical anthropology, anthropology of religion; sensory anthropology; body politics and embodiment; New Materialism and material feminist theory; transnational migration; and Postcolonial and Southern theory.
+My regional focus is on the Caribbean, especially Guyana, Suriname and Trinidad.

 News